openlawlibrary/taf/docs/tuf-specification.md

 ### Target files

-We require exsitance of certain target files, though there could be additional one.
+We require existance of certain target files, though there could be additional one.
 These include, as noted above, one target file per repository and a target files containing information about the repositories.

-If a target's path specified in `targets.json` is `somejurisdiction/law-xml`, there should ba a target file named `law-xml`, located inside `somejurisdiction` directory inside `targets`.
-These files are expected to be json files, containing at least the commit sha.
-Here is an example of a target file containing a commit sha:
+If a target's path specified in `targets.json` is `somejurisdiction/law-xml`, there should be a target file named `law-xml`, located inside `somejurisdiction` directory inside `targets`.
+These files are expected to be json files, containing at least the commit SHA.
+Here is an example of a target file containing a commit SHA:

 ```json
 {
     "commit": "4a55ac5822bc4504673dcba43ac1959213531474"
 }
 ```
-They can containg other infromation, as needed.
+They can containing other information, as needed.

 `repositories.json` contains repositories' definitions.
 Each repository is identified by a path which should match the corresponding path in `targets.json`.
 The `urls` property is used to specify the repository's locations.
-We want to supported definition of multiple urls, which is why this property is a list.
+We want to supported definition of multiple URLs, which is why this property is a list.
 On top of that, it is possible to define any additional information, via the `custom` property.
 This is an example of the repositories definition file: